-Margaret Batjer has served as concertmaster of the Los Angeles Chamber Orchestra since 1998.
-Throughout her successful career as soloist, chamber musician, teacher and concertmaster, she has established herself as a versatile and respected artist worldwide.
+Margaret Batjer has served as concertmaster of Los Angeles Chamber Orchestra since 1998.
+Throughout her successful career as a soloist, chamber musician, teacher and concertmaster, she has established herself as a versatile and respected artist worldwide.

-Among Batjer’s most noteworthy performances are explorations of the complete Beethoven and Brahms violin sonata cycles in partnership with pianist Jeffrey Kahane at Zipper Concert Hall in Los Angeles.
-Batjer was featured in Beethoven’s Triple Concerto, in partnership with Yo-Yo Ma, Jeffrey Kahane and the Los Angeles Chamber Orchestra.
-As concertmaster ofLACO, Batjer has collaborated with such notables as mandolin virtuoso Chris Thile, cellist David Finckel, and pianists Wu Han and Peter Serkin.
+Among her most noteworthy performances are explorations of the complete Beethoven and Brahms violin sonata cycles in partnership with pianist Jeffrey Kahane at Zipper Concert Hall in Los Angeles.
+Margaret was featured in Beethoven’s Triple Concerto, in partnership with Yo-Yo Ma, Jeffrey Kahane and the Los Angeles Chamber Orchestra.
+As concertmaster of LACO, Margaret has collaborated with such notables as mandolin virtuoso Chris Thile, cellist David Finckel, and pianists Wu Han and Peter Serkin.

-Batjer has twice recorded Bach’s Concerto for Two Violins: for the Philips label with Salvatore Accardo and the Chamber Orchestra of Europe, and for Deutsche Grammophon in 2003 paired with Hilary Hahn with Jeffrey Kahane conducting the LA Chamber Orchestra.
-She has also made numerous chamber music recordings on theEMI, Nuova Era and BMG labels.
+Batjer has twice recorded Bach’s Concerto for Two Violins: for the Philips label with Salvatore Accardo and the Chamber Orchestra of Europe, and for Deutsche Grammophon in 2003 paired with Hilary Hahn with Jeffrey Kahane conducting LACO.
+She has also made numerous chamber music recordings on the EMI, Nuova Era and BMG labels.

 Margaret Batjer is a graduate of the Curtis Institute of Music where she studied with Ivan Galamian and David Cerone.
 She joined the faculty of the USC Thornton School of Music in 2005 and also serves on the faculty at the Colburn Music Academy.
 She resides in Los Angeles with her husband, composer Joel McNeely; their two children, Joshua and Claire; and their dog, Bailey.